Analysis Overview

 Description of process_data_features

-• comb_data (combined data from all flies in the vial across the entire experiment)
+• comb_data — combined behavioural metrics for all flies across the entire experiment

 1. Combine the tracking data for all flies within one vial across the entire experiment